-A key role of the adviser is to assist students in completing the Educational Plan that is to be developed with the Ph.D.
+The Ph.D.
+Program Director advises all first year students.
+The Educational Plan is to be developed with the Ph.D.
 Director for review and approval, and finally reviewed and approved by the Ph.D.
-Committee by the middle of the student's third quarter of course work (see Appendix A).
-The Ph.D.
-Program Director advises all beginning students for the first year.
+Committee by the middle of the student's third quarter of course work (see Appendix B).

 By the end of the first year students should consult with the Ph.D.
-Director regarding their preferences for a permanent adviser.
+Director regarding their preferences for a permanent advisor.
+A key role of the advisor is to assist students after they have achieved preliminary candidacy at the end of the first year.
 The permanent advisor can be chosen from among faculty serving on the Doctoral Committee or any tenure line faculty member.
 The choice of the advisor must be approved by the Ph.D.
 Director.
-Normally, this faculty member will remain as the adviser through the comprehensive examination.
-However, as described below, the adviser can be changed at the request of either the student or the faculty member.
+Normally, this faculty member will remain as the advisor through the comprehensive examination.
+However, as described below, the advisor can be changed at the request of either the student or the faculty member.

-1. Request for change initiated by student.
-The student shall discuss the desire to change advisers with her or his assigned adviser.
-The student should provide the adviser with a memo stating the student's intent to change advisers.
-The student shall then locate a faculty member to succeed the previous person, discuss her or his willingness to assume the role of adviser and obtain from that person a memo to that effect.
+- 1. Request for change initiated by student.
+The student shall discuss the desire to change advisors with her or his assigned advisor.
+The student should provide the advisor with a memo stating the student's intent to change advisors.
+The student shall then locate a faculty member to succeed the previous person, discuss her or his willingness to assume the role of advisor and obtain from that person a memo to that effect.
 The student then shall forward the memo(s) and a statement requesting the change to the Director of the Ph.D.
-Program who will send an official notice of the change to all involved parties and the GSSW Registrar.

-- 2. Request for change initiated by faculty member.
-The faculty member wishing to cease being a student's adviser shall discuss this change with the student and forward a memo to that effect to the Director of the Ph.D.
+Program who will send an official notice of the change to all involved parties and the GSSW Registrar. - 2.
+Request for change initiated by faculty member.
+The faculty member wishing to cease being a student's advisor shall discuss this change with the student and forward a memo to that effect to the Director of the Ph.D.
 Program.
 The Director of the Ph.D.
 Program shall consult with the student to identify possible replacements.
 The student may then approach other faculty to discuss their willingness to take up the responsibility.
 When a successor has been found, that faculty member will forward a memo to that effect to the Director of the Ph.D.
 Program, who will follow through with an official notice of the change to all involved parties and the GSSW Registrar.
 Normal administrative changes are not covered by these policies. - 3.
 Appeals.
 The Office of the Dean is the final point of appeal.